 Double Smoked Spiral Ham

 I cover this ham with a Bourbon Old Fashioned Glazed that is guaranteed to be a crowd pleaser.
-The sweet from the brown sugar and cherry preserves, the tart from the orange zest and juice and the complexity of the bourbon is the perfect pairing for this salty juicy protein.
+The sweetness from the brown sugar and cherry preserves, the tartness from the orange zest and juice, and the complexity of the bourbon are the perfect pairing for this salty, juicy protein.

-It’s tough to beat a bourbon old fashioned.
-It’s a simple cocktail using bourbon, orange zest, high quality maraschino cherries, angostura bitters and bourbon.
+It’s tough to beat an old fashioned bourbon.
+It’s a simple cocktail using bourbon, orange zest, high-quality maraschino cherries, angostura bitters, and bourbon.
 I felt this classic pairing of flavors would make for the perfect glaze for a ham.
-The sweet and tart fruitiness in the glaze compliments the salty pork perfectly.
+This is because of the sweet and tart fruitiness in the bourbon brown sugar glaze will compliment the salty pork perfectly.

 While I did omit the bitters from the glaze, it still hits all the right notes and creates a deliciously sweet and savory glaze.